yilisharcs/tafsk/README.md

 # ENVIRONMENT

   - **TAFSK_STORE_DIR**
     Specifies the absolute path to a global task store directory.
-If set, **tafsk** will use this directory as the task store if no local `tasks` directory is found.
+This directory is used when the **--global** flag is provided, or as a fallback if no local `tasks` directory is found.
 If the `TAFSK_STORE_DIR` directory does not exist, it will be created when a task is added or the store is initialized.

 # ACKNOWLEDGEMENTS